 3.4 Act as a resource and partner to local nonprofit service providers in addressing community issues.

-Action 3.4.a : Collaborate with the Leon County Office of Sustainability and local partners to provide programming and resources that address food instability and other service needs.
+Action 3.4.a : Develop collaborative food programming with the Leon County Office of Sustainability and other local partners to offer programs that promote food security and nutritional health.

 To support residents in their creative, intellectual, and recreational pursuits and foster cultural enrichment.